 - Speaking of keyholes – my first button loop was Not.
 Cute.
 Wearable muslins are great because they give you an opportunity to practice techniques before you do them on your final garment, and in this case I knew I needed to do some more homework before attempting it again.

 The muslin itself was a lost cause, made from a cheap fabric that wrinkled anytime you looked at it – so I threw in the towel on that version.
-I almost gave up entirely, but after a night of sleep I changed my mind and decided I could probably get the second version where it needed to be.
+I almost gave up entirely, but after a night of sleep I changed my mind and decided I could probably get the second version of the Meridian dress where it needed to be.
 I’ll be honest and admit that I also didn’t have any other ideas for my fabric, and I didn’t want to put it away for another year.

 Cue pattern adjustments: